apiquality/.github/profile/README.md

 ## Releases

-### v2.14 (12 Jun 2025)
+### v2.15 (Jul 2025)
-- Create life of cycle of stress tests
-- Direct import of APIs from Wso2
-- Life of cycle of models
+- Life of cycle with pre-configured stages in TyK
+- APi Change Log with visual interface
+- New version of sonar with more 10 rules news
-- New step for openapigenerator
+- New list for models in dashboard screen
-- Refresh button
+- New capacity to generate stress tests using k6
+- New stages in Github

 ## Roadmap
 The next releases are: